databrickslabs/delta-oms/docs/content/_index.md

  - [Setup and Process Flow](/assets/demo/01.OMS_ProcessFlow.scala)
  - [Analytics](/assets/demo/02.OMS_Analytics.sql)

- These three notebooks can be put in the same folder and executed on a Databricks cluster.
+ These notebooks can be put in the same folder and executed on a Databricks cluster.

 ## Releasing the Project
 DeltaOMS is released as a `jar` (through Maven) and `notebooks` (through Github [Repo](https://github.com/databrickslabs/delta-oms)) for setting up Databricks jobs.